Phoenix STS Logo

 Tabletop and physical drill balance

 Physical compartment drills are valuable, but they should be supported by tabletop exercises.
-A tabletop exercise allows managers and staff to explore a more complex scenario without creating risk: blocked routes, simultaneous resident distress, loss of lighting, delayed staff support, oxygen in use, visitors present or a night-time alarm.
-The combination of tabletop discussion and controlled physical practice gives a stronger picture of readiness than either method alone.
+A tabletop exercise lets managers and staff explore a more complex scenario without creating risk, such as:

 Using drill findings properly